Kent College Prep, Pembury

 And hot-off-the-press news, Mrs Hall has exciting plans to continue developing the Prep School (more on this here).
 With her clear passion for the Prep, plus strong established relationship with both staff and pupils, it seems there’s exciting times ahead.

 Definitely a USP is the Outdoor Learning at KC.
 Being outdoors is an essential part of the curriculum here – and they have one of the biggest Forest Schools in the local area.

-Girls regularly learn and play outside exploring the woods, overcoming the challenges on the Confidence Course (an outdoor adventure course complete with swinging on tyres over a lake), having fun in the Mud Kitchen (pictured above) or building dens from items found on the woodland floor.
+Pupils regularly learn and play outside exploring the woods, overcoming the challenges on the Confidence Course (an outdoor adventure course complete with swinging on tyres over a lake), having fun in the Mud Kitchen (pictured above) or building dens from items found on the woodland floor.

 WRAP AROUND CARE

-Care is available from 7.30am – 7.30pm should you need it, starting with Breakfast Club and then after school, up to 5.30, (free of charge).
+Care is available from 7.30am – 7.30pm should you need it, starting with Breakfast Club (£6.70 with breakfast) and then after school, up to 5.30, (free of charge).
 There’s after school care for EYFS and KS1 or Homework Club for KS2 followed by the option to join in the Boarder’s Tea, all of which can be arranged on an ad hoc basis, which sounds pretty darn useful for working parents.

 WORD ON THE GROUND

 I know a number of people with girls at this school and without exception they’ll talk your ear off about how nurturing the school is.
 They love it.
 ‘Warm and welcoming atmosphere’ is a phrase used a lot.
 Another thing I hear is that individuality and acceptance is key.
 As one Mum said to me: ‘Girls at Kent College are free to truly be themselves’.
 With top facilities the opportunities are there for the taking.
 What’s more, girls are proud to come here.
 They are also aware of how lucky they are and the importance of kindness.